 - Curating Contemporary Art MA

 - Healthcare & Design MRes

 - Service Design MA

 - History of Design MA (and at the V&A Museum)

 - History of Design MPhil/PhD (and at the V&A Museum)

 RCA White City

-Located in the BBC Media Village, the RCA's White City campus opened in September 2017 as the newest addition to the RCA campus, and is equipped with state of the art bespoke studio, workshop and technical spaces that have been designed particularly for RCA students.
+Located in the BBC Media Village, the RCA's White City is the newest addition to the RCA campus, and is equipped with state of the art bespoke studio, workshop and technical spaces that have been designed particularly for RCA students.
 The site adds a new dimension to the College's cultural offer, with opportunities for collaborations, exhibitions and events.